zcericola/HTML-CSS-Practice-Problems/README.md

 ### Summary

-Create a webpage that has the same structure and styling as the `step-1.jpg` image.
+In this step, we will create a webpage that has the same structure and styling as the `step-1.jpg` image.
+We will accomplish this by adding some css styles to our already existing HTML document.

 ### Instructions

+* Open the `level-1` folder and take a look inside.
+We have folders for steps one through three, a solution folder which is step-4, and an `index.html` file.
+You will be using the same `index.html` file for all three steps in this level.
+* Now open the `step-1` folder, and lets start styling.

 * Level 1 Step 1.1
+  * Open `step-1.css`.
   * We need to place the header on the top of the page.
   * The header automatically gets put at the top of the page because it is the first element on the HMTL file.
-So we don't need to change the header.
+So we don't need to add styling to the header.

 * Level 1 Step 1.2
   * Open `step-1.css`.